m-ahmadi/tse-client/README.md

 - The price adjustment algorithm is still a direct port of the [official Windows app](http://cdn.tsetmc.com/Site.aspx?ParTree=111A11).
 - In Browser, the `InstrumentAndShare` data is stored in `localStorage`.
 - In Browser, the `ClosingPrices` data is stored in `indexedDB`.
+- In Node, data compression is done with the `zlib` module.